Jamaica's best beaches

 Jamaica's best beaches: top six bays & beach clubs

-Jamaica is a big hit with winter sun seekers, and if you're thinking of escaping the chill with a break to this colourful Caribbean island, use our tried and tested guide to visit Jamaica's best beaches, including these six unmissable bays and beach clubs:
+Jamaica is a big hit with winter sun seekers, and TUI has a varied selection of resorts spread along Jamaica's north coast that make for a wonderful Caribbean escape.
+If you're thinking of heading to this colourful Caribbean island, use our tried and tested guide to Jamaica's best beaches, including these six unmissable bays and beach clubs:

 1. Seven Mile Beach

 Seven Mile Beach in Negril is one of the most popular beaches on Jamaica's west coast, and for a very good reason.
 The beach may attract over 400,000 visitors each year but it retains a laid back, relaxed vibe.
 Seven Mile Beach gained popularity in the 1960s and was known as a hippy hangout for American tourists.
 These days it has a family friendly feel as it's the perfect place for children.

 The beach is protected by a reef so the water is warm and calm, and it's never too windy, while the nearby cliffs make it a popular place for cliff jumping.
 If you're not quite that adventurous, it's also a very pretty spot to sit and watch the sunset.

 Sadly, this beach is under severe threat of erosion and experts have warned Seven Mile Beach may not be around in 30 years' time.
 Our advice?
 Get there as soon as you can to enjoy this incredible beach before it's too late.

 Boston Bay, just east of Port Antonio, is one of Jamaica's most popular surf beaches.
 Whether you're a pro surfer or you'd rather sit back and enjoy the views, you're sure to fall in love with Boston Bay Beach.
 Surf lessons are available and the crystal clear sea is great for swimming.